justynjen/Mind-Body--Keto/recipes/_posts/2017-04-12-no-noodle-lasagna-cups.md

 &nbsp;

+### INSTRUCTIONS

+&nbsp;

-Preheat your oven to 350&ordm;F. In a medium frying pan over medium-high heat, saute the ground beef.
+1. Preheat your oven to 350&ordm;F. In a medium frying pan over medium-high heat, saute the ground beef.
 Season with salt, pepper, and garlic powder according to taste - I put a big pinch of salt in, ~1/2 teaspoon of garlic powder, and a few grinds of black pepper.
 Once it is cooked through, transfer to a mixing bowl and add 1/2 cup of prepared marinara sauce stir through.

-In another bowl, combine ricotta, 2 Tablespoons of parmesan, and egg.
+2. In another bowl, combine ricotta, 2 Tablespoons of parmesan, and egg.

-Scoop 1/4 cup of the meat mixture into each of your containers and tamp down.
+3. Scoop 1/4 cup of the meat mixture into each of your containers and tamp down.
 Top with 2 Tablespoons of the ricotta mixture and spread over the meat.
 Sprinkle 1 Tablespoon of shredded mozzarella on that and repeat the layers a second time.
 Once you have used the last of your mozzarella, sprinkle 1/2 teaspoon of Parmesan on top of each cup.
 Place all on a baking tray and pop into the oven for 25 minutes, until the tops are bubbling and golden!

-Let cool for a minute and enjoy - possibly with a side of zoodles marinara like I did!
+4. Let cool for a minute and enjoy - possibly with a side of zoodles marinara like I did!